ETH-NEXUS/gExcite_pipeline/testdata/README_testdata.md

 1) Download the FASTQ files archive and extract it with `unzip gexcite_testdata_fastqs.zip`
 2) Move or link them into a subdirectory called `fastqs` in the gExcite working directory (usually `gExcite_pipeline`).
 Make sure you follow the [expected folder structure](../README.md) with one subdirectory per sample.
 3) Install Snakemake, mamba and snakedeploy on your system.
-4) Deploy the workflow with the automated `snakedeploy` command that requires internet access, or using a local set up as described in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
+4) Deploy the workflow with the automated `snakedeploy` command that requires internet access, or using a local set up with cloning the repository as described in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
 5) Install the [Cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software.
 Follow the instructions on the 10xGenomics installation support page.
 Download the cellranger references as well.
 6) Insert the paths to the available cellranger software and reference directory into the testdata config `testdata/config_testdata.yaml`
     - In section [`resources`], `reference_transcriptome` needs to point to the location of the genomic reference used for the cellranger mapping